jckuri/Addresses/README.md

 Click the address to save it.

-Once saved, you can delete the address with Backspace.
+Once saved, you can delete the address with the Backspace key.